codr7/g-fu/v1/doc/functional_objects.md

 And that's about it for now.<br/>

-As you have probably guessed by now, the sky is the limit.
+As you have probably guessed, the sky is the limit.
 I consider the functionality described here to be critical for a useful object system, and that includes convenient ways of hooking into the system to add additional layers of functionality.<br/>

 Until next time,<br/>
 c7